gbroques/json-schema-interproperty-expressions/README.md

 # JSON Schema Interproperty Expressions

-**Motivation:** [JSON Schema](https://json-schema.org/) provides a comprehensive vocabulary for property-level constraints, but lacks a vocabulary for complex constraints between properties.
+**Motivation:** [JSON Schema](https://json-schema.org/) provides a comprehensive [vocabulary](https://json-schema.org/learn/glossary.html#vocabulary) for property-level constraints, but lacks a vocabulary for complex constraints between properties.

-The JSON Schema interproperty expressions extension provides a vocabulary for defining constraints between properties as [relational expressions](https://en.wikipedia.org/wiki/Relational_operator).
+The JSON Schema interproperty expressions [extension](https://json-schema.org/understanding-json-schema/reference/schema.html) provides a vocabulary for defining constraints between properties as [relational expressions](https://en.wikipedia.org/wiki/Relational_operator).

-The motivation behind using JSON Schema is to sync validation rules between an API and user-interface written in different programming languages.

-Simple use-cases for interproperty constraints are:
+Simple use-cases for interproperty expressions are:

 * ensuring an end date is after a start date
 * ensuring a confirmation password is the same as a password